 When to spot

-Active during daylight hours, often seen in small flocks foraging quietly in fruiting trees.
-Most visible in early morning and late afternoon.
+Active during daylight hours, often observed in pairs or small groups quietly foraging in fruiting trees.
+Best seen in early morning and late afternoon.